venkr/next-notion-cms-sample/README.md

 I personally use [fly.io](https://fly.io), but Vercel is the more popular alternative you can use insted.

 With `fly.io`, install the fly CLI, and then run `fly launch` to create an app and deploy.

+## How does this work?

+The Post table contains a list of posts & associated metadata, and the official Notion API is used to retrieve them.
+Results are cached in .cache for 30s, to reduce API usage.
+This logic mostly lives in `utils/notion.ts`

+Each post is rendered by `react-notion-x`, you can see its invocation in `components/blog_post.tsx`.